-The TA Low-energy Extension (TALE) experiment extends the low-energy side of the TA experiment below 1015 eV.
-A main objective of TALE is to study the transition from galactic to extragalactic cosmic rays.
+The TA Low-energy Extension (TALE) experiment extends the reach of the TA experiment on the low-energy side to below 1016 eV.
+A primary objective of TALE is to study the transition from galactic to extragalactic cosmic rays.
 The TALE detector is a hybrid observatory composed of fluorescence telescopes and a surface detector array of scintillation counters.
-The surface detectors are arranged with inter-counter spacing of 400 and 600 meters, suitable for hybrid energy spectrum measurements in the low-energy region.
-We measured the energy spectrum using data collected during 429 hours of observation by the TALE hybrid detector.
-This energy spectrum measurement will play an important role in understanding the transition from cosmic rays of galactic origin to those of extragalactic origin.
+The surface detectors are arranged with inter-counter spacing optimized for hybrid energy spectrum measurements in the low-energy region.
+We analyzed data collected between November 2018 and May 2023, corresponding to 1,247 hours of operation.
+In this presentation, we will show the results of the cosmic ray energy spectrum measurement using the TALE hybrid detector.
+This measurement will play an important role in understanding the transition from cosmic rays of galactic origin to those of extragalactic origin.